-Attorney General William Barr released the 448-page “limited” redacted document after giving a brief interpretation of the findings.
+Attorney General William Barr released the 448-page “limited” redacted document on April 18 after giving a brief interpretation of the findings.

 The major takeaway, according to Barr, was that there was no evidence of collusion between the Trump campaign and Russia.
 However, the report also noted that while it didn’t conclude Trump committed a crime, it doesn’t formally “exonerate” him.